 Well, new hires often don’t understand what the job’s really about.
 As such, it’s common for new contact center employees to feel dissatisfied with their work.
 Not to mention, staff often complain about having little (if any) learning and progression opportunities.
-People want to see a future for themselves, and it seems the workplace culture in lots of contact centers fails to inspire staff into to pursuing their jobs, longterm.
+People want to see a future for themselves, and it seems the workplace culture in lots of contact centers fails to inspire staff into pursuing their jobs in, long term.

 So with all that in mind, how can you combat contact center attrition?
 Well, here are 7 surefire ideas!

 Before you continue

 Subscribe and stay up-to-date with everything recruitment related by receiving a weekly content digest and email updates on new resources!